 The paper recommends Pogue's opponent, Cynthia Sevely, a deputy district attorney.

-The Weekly learned of Pogue's contribution to the Prop.
-8 campaign from several readers, and Pogue confirmed he was a donor late Friday afternoon.
+The Weekly learned of Pogue's active support of Prop.
+8 from several readers, and Pogue confirmed he was a donor to the campaign late Friday afternoon.

 "The Weekly is a strong supporter of gay rights and of gay marriage, and we cannot lend our endorsement to a candidate for judge who has actively attempted to deny this right," Weekly publisher Bill Johnson said.